yesco/AquaFish/README.md

 Using your webcam release fishes that then swim randomly around.

-**BUT:** it doesn't work, yet...
+**BUT:** well, it almost works...

 ## What's going on?

-Haha.

-Yes it doesn't work yet.
-We only had 1h to integrate our codes.
 The black dot is trail of your fist.
-White is where you stop and open your hand.
+White dot is where you stop and open your hand.
+The fish moves there now.
+There is only one fish.
+Also, click anywhere and the fish will move there.

 But it isn't reliable.
-Optial recognition libraries aren't super good and reliable.
+Optical recognition libraries aren't super good and reliable.

-Currently, there is one fish that get moved to the white dot but it's off picture grid and it's transparently behind.

 So well.... it's not finished.

 ## Install and preparation
 - install ```git```